Malinda Kathleen Reese: Music

-In early 2022, she embarked on a Folks I Love Tour.

-In a video in October 2022, she announced her debut album would be released in spring of 2023.
+In early 2022, she embarked on the Folks I Love Tour.
+In a video in October 2022, she announced that her debut album would be released in the spring of 2023.
 On April 28, 2023, she released her debut album, It's All True.
 It is accompanied by a visual album, premiering on April 30, 2023.
 In May 2023, she announced the "It's All True" tour, which she embarked on in September 2023, covering 27 cities in 16 states.
 On August 30, 2024, she released another EP of original music, Look At You Now, consisting of 5 different songs.
-She had plans to go on another tour, however, due to financial reasons, she had to cut this down to only five shows, one in Boston, New York City, Philadelphia, NPR Mountain Stage and Washington DC.
+She had plans to go on another tour, however, due to financial reasons, she had to cut this down to only five shows: one each in Boston, New York City, Philadelphia, the NPR Mountain Stage and Washington DC.

 Singing in empty churches

 In 2018, during a trip to Montefrío, Spain, she sang "O Come, O Come, Emmanuel" impromptu in Iglesia de la Incarnación when it was empty, so the sound resonated.
 Footage of the singing was uploaded to YouTube and went viral, to Reese's surprise.
 It was shared by Spanish news outlets and artists, including Alejandro Sanz.
 In 2019, she sang "How Can I Keep from Singing?" in Washington National Cathedral while empty.

 Acting

 Reese frequently performed as a child actor at the Kennedy Center in Washington, D.C.
 In 2017, Reese played the titular character in Ella Enchanted, a stage musical adapted from the book of the same name.
 The play was directed by her mother, Mary Hall Surface.
 DC Theatre Scene praised Reese's performance, calling it "truly enchanting".

 In 2019, she starred as "Girl" in the stage production Once at the Olney Theatre Center.
 She received positive reviews.
 DC Metro Theatre Arts called her and Gregory Maheu, who portrayed "Guy", "standouts" and commented they "bring depth to both their solos and duets" while Washington Post said she was "effectively direct".
 Her performance won her a Helen Hayes Award for Best Actress in a Musical and a BroadwayWorld Washington, DC Awards for Best Actress in a Musical - Large Professional Theatre.

 In May 2023, when "It's All True" was released, instead of traditional music videos, Malinda directed and starred in a visual album, a story about personal death, rebirth, mental health, dealing with the tragedies of the world, queer love and finding community.
 It featured Kyana Fanene as "Girlfriend" and Reese as "Girl" and "Soul".